The True Purpose of Schools

 I’m thankful that David Deutsch puts emphasis on fun and interests.
 They’re hugely underrated.

 If school’s main purpose is to teach children how to neglect their own interests and instead pursue other people’s interests, that also explains where altruism comes from—the evil doctrine Ayn Rand so eloquently refuted and which, she says, “regards man, in effect, as a sacrificial animal,” quoting Auguste Comte, who coined the term “to mean, specifically, the placing of the interests of others above your own.”
-This quote is from this interview with her:

 The true purpose of schools is to turn children—born individualists—into altruists; to make them systematically neglect their own interests in favor of others’ interests.